 The Dangers of Peeled Cap

-Peeled cap refers to the tread of the tire separating from itself, or peeling away from the tire’s casing.
+Peeled cap refers to the tread of the tire separating from itself or peeling away from the tire’s casing.
 When any part of a tire peels away from another part, the driver of the car with the defective tire is at risk of an accident.
-A peeled cap can lead to a blowout, which in turn can lead to dangerous and deadly accidents.
-The National Highway Traffic Safety Administration estimates that tire failure causes 11,000 accidents per year.
+A peeled cap can lead to a blowout, which, in turn, can lead to dangerous and deadly accidents.
+The National Highway Traffic Safety Administration (NHTSA) estimates that tire failure causes 11,000 accidents per year.

 It is important to routinely inspect your tires.
 If you notice anything out of the ordinary –such as uneven tread wear, bulges or cracks, or tread peeling – you should stop driving immediately and seek the services of a tire care professional or auto mechanic.

-Call Chalik & Chalik if a Tire is to Blame for Your Accident
+Call Chalik & Chalik Injury Lawyers if a Tire Is to Blame for Your Accident

-If you’ve been involved in an accident that you suspect was related to cap peeling, and if you think that that cap peeling was a result of the tire retreading process, seek help from an attorney.
+If you’ve been involved in an accident that you suspect was related to cap peeling, and if you think that cap peeling was a result of the tire retreading process, seek help from an attorney.
 If your accident was the result of someone else’s mistake, that party may be liable for damages.
-To speak with an attorney today, call the attorneys at Chalik & Chalik at 855-529-0269.
+To speak with an attorney today, call the case review team at Chalik & Chalik Injury Lawyers today.